-Inadequate, inconsistent, or costly infrastructure could compromise many aspects of the project's feasibility, viability and profitability, including, but not limited to the construction schedule, capital and operating costs.
-In addition, the recent outbreak of COVID-19 could result in development being delayed.
+Inadequate, inconsistent or costly infrastructure could compromise many aspects of the project's feasibility, viability and profitability, including, but not limited to the construction schedule, capital and operating costs.
+In addition, the COVID-19 pandemic could result in development being delayed further.

-Ground water levels could affect the Juanicipio Project development.
+Groundwater levels could affect the Juanicipio Project development.

-As identified in the 2017 PEA, substantial ground water may be encountered at the Juanicipio Project, and a detailed hydrogeological study has not been carried out for the planned mine currently being developed.
-Further understanding of the likely quantity of ground water is required and will be gained from a hydrogeological study, which is a recommendation contained within the 2017 PEA.
+As identified in the 2017 PEA, substantial groundwater may be encountered at the Juanicipio Project, and a detailed hydrogeological study has not been carried out for the planned mine currently being developed.
+Further understanding of the likely quantity of groundwater is required and will be gained from a hydrogeological study, which is a recommendation contained within the 2017 PEA.
 Until such hydrogeological study is completed, the impact of underground water on the Juanicipio Project development is unknown and may affect the project's feasibility and profitability.